-This Gluten-Free Vegan Vanilla Cake is moist and fluffy, covered in a silky buttercream and simple yet delicious!
+This Gluten-Free Vegan Vanilla Cake is moist and fluffy, covered in a silky buttercream and is simple yet delicious!
 It comes together in one bowl, is easily customisable and is refined sugar free too.
-A versatile dessert that suits almost any occasion: think birthdays, Valentine’s Day, Easter, Mother’s Day, baby showers and bridal showers!!
+A versatile dessert that suits almost any occasion: think birthdays, Valentine’s Day, Easter, Mother’s Day, baby showers and bridal showers!

 Scroll down to the bottom of the post for the full recipe.

 - Mix together all the ingredients in a glass mixing bowl.

 Tip: Use a measuring jug to measure out the plant-based milk.

 - Transfer into two 18 cm / 7 inch sandwich baking tins.

 Tip: Line the tins with greased baking paper to make the sponges easier to remove afterwards.

 - Bake in the oven for 15 minutes.